singlestore-labs/wasi-data/proposals/wasi-data/Explainer.md

 - Fault Tolerant
 - Lazy Evaluation of compute and transformations.

 There are a number of distributed systems that may benefit from an interoperable data API, decoupling from exisiting systems like Apache Spark and Hadoop, like databases.
-By moving compute next to the data, we can not only simplify the system stack, but i-mprove performance, security, safety, and resiliency.
+By moving compute next to the data, we can not only simplify the system stack, but improve performance, security, safety, and resiliency.

 ## Goals